Pennsylvania Family Council supports the decision to end taxpayer funding for “sex-change” surgery on children.

 “With much debate among the medical community showing problems with gender reassignment surgery, it’s just bad public policy for the Commonwealth to continue to pay for minors to undergo this controversial, irreversible procedure,” says Tom Shaheen, Vice President for Policy at the Pennsylvania Family Council.

 HB1388 now moves back to the PA House of Representatives for consideration.
-Use our Citizen Action Center to contact your State Representative today in support of HB1388 as amended.
+Contact your State Representative today in support of HB 1388.